ChanthMiao/ghc-wiki-mirror/Surviving-Darwin-as-a-Linux-user.md

 This gives rise to somewhat surprising behavior in the case of toolchain executables like `clang`: using an x86-64 `cabal-install` executable to build a package with an AArch64 GHC will result in assembler errors due to `clang` trying to compile GHC's assembler as x86-64 code.
 For this reason, we take pains to always pass a `--target` flag to `clang`.

+Additionally, it seems that trying to run `lldb` on an AArch64 executable will fail unless one explicitly sets the architecture (`arch -arm64e lldb ...`)

 # lldb over ssh

 One must run `sudo dscl . append /Groups/_developer GroupMembership $username` on a user before that user can attach to a process in `lldb` from a non-interactive (e.g. SSH) session.